Anxiety Therapy London Guide

 Signs and Symptoms of anxiety

-There’s many signs of anxiety, both mental and physical.
+There’s many signs of anxiety, some of them are mental, while some manifest as physical (psychosomatic symptoms).
 If you’re suffering from one or more of the anxiety symptoms below, and they’re not going away, you may have chronic anxiety:

 Nausea and dizziness

 Quick or shallow breathing

 Pins and needles

 Sweating or trembling